fusigi0930/whisper_tutor/README.md

 ```

+# set chat engine

-# set the openai API
+## set the openai API
-you need create a openai account and create a secret key by yourself in this url
+if you want to use the chatgpt-3.5 to your chat engine, you need create a openai account and create a secret key by yourself in this url
 https://platform.openai.com/account/api-keys

 copy your key into a file "config.py" with global variable chatgpt_key.